 About Me

-I am currently working with Prof. Risa Wechsler.
 I completed my PhD in Astrophysics with Prof. Daniel Eisenstein at Harvard in 2021.
-Before that, I got my Bachelors degree in Astrophysics at Princeton, where I worked on various exciting projects such as identifying obscured quasars in SDSS, looking for ultra diffuse galaxies in HSC, and simulating progenitor gas clouds in the early Universe.
+Before that, I got my Bachelors degree in Astrophysics at Princeton.

 My Chinese name is 袁思涵, listen here for the correct pronunciation: Google Pronounce .
 But you can also just call me Sandy.